CamelBak Repack LR 4L Review

 Our Analysis and Test Results

-The RePack is not a bad hip pack.
-It works well-enough and will keep you hydrated and will carry your tools and snacks without fail.
-The CamelBak hip pack simply can't stand up to the competition.
-Ease of drinking is a strong suit while comfort, ease of filling, and ease of cleaning were low points.
-CamelBak is a widely available brand.
-Despite its relatively low scores in our comparative analysis, it is still completely functional and will likely serve most riders well enough.
+The Repack is not a bad hip pack.
+It works well enough, will keep you hydrated, and will carry your tools and snacks without fail.
+It simply can't stand up to the competition.
+Ease of drinking is a strong suit while comfort, ease of filling, and ease of cleaning are low points.
+CamelBak is a widely available brand, and despite its relatively low scores in our comparative analysis, this is still a completely functional option that will likely serve most riders well adequately.

 Ease of Drinking

-The RePack posted a respectable score in the ease of drinking metric.
+The Repack posted a respectable score in the ease of drinking metric.
 It has a 1.5L water bladder which should be adequate for rides in the 2-3 hour range.
-We did hit a couple of notable speedbumps with this pack.
+We did hit a couple of notable speedbumps, however.
 Chief among them is the Magnetic Tube Trap that fell off the hose.
 This forced us to get a little creative to secure the hose to the bag while we were spinning away.

 This bag features what CamelBak calls a Magnetic Tube Trap.
 This is a magnetic clamp on the waistband that holds the hose in place.
-This is a nice feature as you can take a swig of water and set it on the holder and continue riding.
+It's a nice feature as you can take a swig of water and set it on the holder and continue riding.
 Unfortunately, we lost the piece that sits on the hose.
-It was there, we transported the bag around the west coast, and it was gone.
+It was there, we transported the bag around the west coast, and then it was gone.
 This forced us to get a little creative to secure the hose to the waist.
-This could have been a user error or a weak design, its hard to say.
+It could have been user error or a weak design, its hard to say.

 Ease of Filling

 When you are loading up your hip pack prior to a ride, you will encounter an important decision.
 Do you take the bladder out of the bag to fill it?
-Or, do you leave it in there and deal with the potential unwanted spillage.
-There are pros and cons to each system.
+Or, do you leave it in there and deal with the potential unwanted spillage?
+There are pros and cons to each approach.
 About half of the packs in our test use a bladder with a quick-connect system.
-This makes it very easy to detach the hose from the bladder without/ pulling the hose out of its routed path.
-This makes removing the bladder exceptionally easy and then you can fill it without the risk of spilling.
-The RePack does not have this feature.
+This makes it very easy to detach the hose from the bladder without/ pulling it out of its routed path.
+Removing the bladder is exceptionally easy when doing this, and then you can fill it without the risk of spilling.
+The Repack does not have this feature.
 The hose is fixed to the bladder.
 This means, to remove the bladder for filling, you have to pull the hose out.
-This isn't a huge deal, but rerouting it through the bag is time-consuming.
-Before a couple of rides, we rolled the dice and filled the bladder while still in the bag.
-We experienced small amounts of spillage as the pack is exerting force onto the bladder, which pulls on the hose, which makes the whole process a bit more difficult than it should be.
+Not a huge deal, but rerouting it through the bag is time-consuming.
+Before a couple of rides, we rolled the dice and filled the bladder with it still in the bag.
+We experienced small amounts of spillage as the pack exerted force onto the bladder and pulled on the hose, making the whole process a bit more difficult than it should be.

-The RePack uses a traditional screw-on cap to seal the bladder.
-A flat, broad, cap that is approximately 3-inches in diameter.
-The majority of packs in the test use a newer closure system where the bladder doesn't have a screw top, you simply fold over the opening and slide a clamp over a track to seal the bladder.
-The screw-top is pretty simple, however, its surprisingly easy to botch.
-It is common for you to feel like the screw top is secure and flush only to find water spilling out.
-This means that the screw top isn't flush and you put it in crooked.
-This happened more than once during testing.
+The Repack uses a traditional screw-on cap to seal the bladder.
+A flat, broad cap that is approximately 3-inches in diameter.
+The majority of packs in our test use a newer closure system where the bladder doesn't have a screw top, you simply fold over the opening and slide a clamp over a track to seal.
+While the screw-top is pretty simple, it's surprisingly easy to botch.
+It is common to feel like the screw top is secure and flush only to find water spilling out later.
+This is a result of the screw top not being flush and getting screwed on crookedly — which happened to us more than once during testing.

-Despite the lack of fancy design features, the RePack is a reasonably comfortable pack.
-We wore this hip pack while riding, we wore it around the house, and we wore it while compiling this review.
+Despite the lack of fancy design features, the Repack is a reasonably comfortable pack.
+We wore it while riding, when around the house, and while compiling this review.
 It never felt irritating and there are no pressure points.
 It should be noted, however, that it has the least structure of all the models we tested.
-It goes out shape quite easily and when it is fully packed it bulges and becomes notably less comfortable.
+It goes out shape quite easily, and when it is fully packed, it bulges and becomes notably less comfortable.

 The material that sits against the body is quite soft.
 CamelBak used the same material throughout the backing of the bag.
-Other models used a variety of materials and panels to try to regulate heat and promote airflow.
-The RePack takes a more simple approach and uses one soft, low-tech, material.
-It feels great on the hips and while it may not ventilate as well as other bags, it's comfortable.
-We have noticed this bag is a bit wetter and sweatier after a ride, a result of the less refined ventilation system.
+Other models use a variety of materials and panels to try to regulate heat and promote airflow.
+The Repack takes a simpler approach and uses one soft, low-tech, material.
+It feels great on the hips, and while it may not ventilate as well as other bags, it's comfortable.
+We have noticed this bag is a bit wetter and sweatier after a ride though, a result of the less refined ventilation system.

-The strap system is simple and effective.
-We didn't experience any twisting or bunching of the waist strap.
+The strap system is simple and effective, and we didn't experience any twisting or bunching.
 We did feel a little interference with the waistband of our shorts, but it wasn't crippling.
 Hiking the hip pack up a little higher is a nice way to combat this.

-The storage system and capacity were underwhelming but effective with the RePack.
+The storage system and capacity are underwhelming but effective with the RePack.
 With 2.5L of gear storage, this pack is relatively minimalist and is best for riders who don't bring more than the essentials.
-It can hold the necessary items for a 2-3-hour ride, but it seems like there is some wasted space in the pack that could have been better utilized.
+It can hold the necessary items for a 2-3-hour ride, but it seems like there is some wasted space in the pack that could be better utilized.